 In fact, most times, it could happen during video calls, and you can see the person on the screen talking, but he can hear you, while you do not hear any sound from his end, not until he will type a message to you saying, “I can hear you.”
 Now, when this occurs, what could be the possible solution?
 We have tried to brainstorm a few reasons why this is happening and also elucidated some clear-cut answers below.

-6 Ways of How to Fix “My Microphone Is Too Quiet” Problem
+6 Solutions for “My Microphone Is Too Quiet”

 1. Go to the Volume Settings on Your PC and Fine-tune It

 Now, you are ready to fix this microphone issue on your system.
 Firstly, go to volume settings on your PC and adjust it by taking your cursor down to the downright corner of your screen in search of the speaker icon, if you have found it double-click on it, then, a dialogue box will appear.